nihonkarateuci/nihonkarateuci.github.io/README.md

 * `README.md` - You're looking at it right now

 ### **Build Guide**
+Outdated but left for reference. build.py no longer exists

 Run `python3 build.py` to build a folder to deploy to the sftp server

 When modifying build.py, consider the following: